martyr-deepin/DeepinWin/src/grub4dos/README_GRUB4DOS.txt

 	of stage2.
 It will fail for the buggy DELL machine when stage2 is accessed with LBA mode.

-2. Some newer machines have no int15/AH=87h support.
-You may encounter failure when accessing a memdrive.

-3. Some buggy BIOSes won't boot bootable.iso(See above).(qemu can boot it fine)
+2. Some buggy BIOSes won't boot bootable.iso(See above).(qemu can boot it fine)

-4. Some BIOSes have no int15/AH=24h(gate A20 control) support.
-It will encounter problems with GRUB4DOS in the future.

-5. Some USB BIOSes have a buggy int13/AH=08h function which returns incorrect geometry in CX and DH registers.
-They will encounter various failure.

-	Note: The int13/AH=08h function call is very important for the normal CHS-mode int13 disk access.
-If there is no other way to determine the geometry, a USB BIOS programmer should probe the first sector of the USB storage device and give a right geometry for the int13/AH=08h call.
-	A good BIOS programmer should implement EBIOS functions for USB storage devices, especially functions 41h, 42h, 43h and 48h, which are very important for BIOS-based programs or systems such as GRUB and DOS.

-6. Reports say some newer Dell machines violently destroyed the int0d vector and will cause failure or even hang the machine when running GRUB.EXE from DOS.
+3. Some newer Dell machines violently destroyed the interrupt vectors for hardware IRQs and will hang the machine when running GRUB.EXE from DOS.
+You may try again with BADGRUB.EXE.

+4. Reports say some BIOSes will function abnormally after GRUB.EXE is started by kexec of Linux.
+Some machines reportedly hang.
+Some others reportedly cannot access USB drives.

 ******************************************************************************